 Prosecutors decided last December to drop the case against Michaels, saying a retrial was impossible because some witnesses were no longer available and some children and parents wanted nothing to do with a new trial.

 Boston lawyers said the same would probably hold true for the Amiraults.
+Their day care center has been closed since 1984.
 Many of the children involved are now finishing high school or have left the area.